Winchester Castle: Later history

 In 1302, Edward I and his second wife, Margaret of France, narrowly escaped death when the royal apartments of the castle were destroyed by fire.
 On 19 March 1330, Edmund of Woodstock, 1st Earl of Kent was beheaded outside the castle walls in the Despenser plot against King Edward III.
 The castle remained an important residence and on 10 April 1472 Margaret of York, daughter of King Edward IV, was born there.

 In 1580 the nun Elizabeth Sander was imprisoned here with other Catholics.
 She escaped but returned to show that Catholics were law abiding.
 After Elizabeth I came to the throne in 1558, the castle ceased to be a royal residence and was handed over to Winchester's city authorities.

 On 17 November 1603 Sir Walter Raleigh went on trial for treason for his supposed part in the Main Plot in the converted Great Hall.
 The castle was used by the Royalists in the English Civil War, eventually falling to Parliamentarians in 1646, and then being demolished on Oliver Cromwell's orders in 1649.
 Later in the 17th century, Charles II planned to build the King's House adjoining the site, commissioning Christopher Wren to design a royal palace to rival the Palace of Versailles, but the project was abandoned by James II.
 It was in The Great Hall that, in the aftermath of the Monmouth Rebellion, Judge Jeffreys held the Bloody Assizes on 27 August 1685: the accused at the Winchester assizes included Alice Lisle who was condemned to death for harbouring fugitives.

 Castle Hill, located nearby, is the location of the Council Chamber for Hampshire County Council and, since 2014, of the Winchester Register Office.
 The Great Hall was also the home of the Winchester Assizes and, in 1954, another notorious trial took place there, when Edward Montagu, Michael Pitt-Rivers and Peter Wildeblood went on trial and were convicted of charges of having committed specific acts of homosexual indecency.
 The Great Hall was also the venue of the trial and conviction of six members of the Provisional IRA, in 1973, for the Old Bailey bombing.
 The Great Hall ceased to be the venue for criminal trials after the Winchester Law Courts were erected, just to the east of the Great Hall, in 1974.

+In 1963 the Winchester Excavation Committee began a rescue excavation at part of the site of the castle ahead of the planned construction of court buildings and associated carparks.

+Behind the Great Hall a medieval-style garden, called Queen Eleanor's Garden, was created in 1986.

 Winchester Castle is located in close proximity as well to the Westgate, part of the remaining city wall.

+As of March 2024, the Great Hall was operated by Hampshire Cultural Trust, under the marketing name The Great Hall with Westgate Museum.